Raikia/seat-timerboard/README.md

 - current and elapsed timer views
 - batch timer creation in a single modal
+- inline note indicators with modal note viewing/editing
 - edit and delete actions
 - tags and optional role-based visibility
 - Discord notifications for new timers
+- automatic timer imports from supported SeAT notifications
-- settings for defaults, notifications, and cleanup
+- settings for defaults, notifications, display, auto-import, and cleanup

 The board keeps timers in `Current` until 2 hours after they elapse, then moves them to `Elapsed`.

 ## Features

-- Track system/location, structure type, structure name, owner, attacker, timer, tags, and access role
+- Track system/location, structure type, structure name, owner, attacker, timer, notes, tags, and access role
 - Add multiple timers at once with duplicate-row helpers and collapsed row summaries
+- View and edit notes in dedicated modals so optional context stays available without cluttering the table
 - Search systems from SeAT's SDE data and owners/attackers from ESI
+- Filter timers by structure type, tag, region, visibility, note presence, owner, attacker, or free-text search
 - Restrict timers to specific SeAT roles or leave them public
 - Send Discord notifications when new timers are created
+- Configure local time display in either 24-hour or AM/PM format
+- Automatically import friendly timers from supported SeAT notifications with duplicate protection and source tagging
-- Manage tags, default visibility, and cleanup tools from the settings page
+- Manage tags, default visibility, notifications, auto-import scope, and cleanup tools from the settings page

+### Supported auto-import notifications

+When auto-import is enabled and the notification belongs to a tracked corporation or alliance member corporation, the plugin can create timers from these SeAT character notification types:

+- `StructureAnchoring`
+- `StructureLostArmor`
+- `StructureLostShields`
+- `SkyhookLostShields`
+- `OrbitalReinforced`
+- `SovStructureReinforced`

+Imported timers are tagged automatically where appropriate, such as `Auto Imported`, `Friendly`, `Anchoring`, `Reinforced`, `Skyhook`, and `Sovereignty`.

 ## Requirements